Program at a Glance

 - An understanding of the nature of public emergency management and preparedness across public and private jurisdictions.

 You can earn a master’s in Criminal Justice with a concentration in Strategic Management by completing the Graduate Certificate in Criminal Justice and the Graduate Certificate in Strategic Management in Criminal Justice.
-To be eligible for the degree, you must apply for admission and be accepted into the degree program.
-Consult with a graduate admissions advisor to learn more about this option.
+Students currently enrolled in a graduate certificate who are interested in transitioning into a master’s degree should contact their academic advisor to declare their interest in this pathway.
+A new master’s degree application is not required.
+Connect with a graduate admissions advisor at firstname.lastname@example.org to learn more about this option.